 In total this latest incident makes more than 60 total crashes in Hawaii, nearly 20 with fatalities, in the past 40 years.
-In total over fifty passengers and 11 pilots have died.
-While each life lost is obviously very important, there a huge number of visitors have flown safely.
+Over fifty passengers and 11 pilots have died.
+While each life lost is obviously very important, there are a huge number of visitors who have flown safely.

 Changes in Regulations.

-Rules have been in place for years that define minimum altitudes and clearances and implemented other rules and safety equipment.
-Since then, however, the number of crashes that have resulted from low visibility in rain and clouds increased from 5 percent to 32 percent of all helicopter tour crashes.
+Rules have been in place for years that define minimum altitudes and clearances as well as other rules and safety equipment.
+Even so, the number of crashes that have resulted from low visibility in rain and clouds increased from 5 percent to 32 percent of all helicopter tour crashes.

 There remains controversy regarding an FAA proposal establishing a minimum altitude of 1500 feet in order to avoid obscured mountain peaks that are frequently found in Hawaii.
 Tour operators believe that the increased altitude could result in additional crashes from reduced visibility in clouds often present at higher altitudes.

-The Hawaii Helicopter Association goals include noise compliance (if you’ve ever hiked Waimea Canyon on Kauai, we need say no more).
+The Hawaii Helicopter Association is an organization whose goals include noise compliance (if you’ve ever hiked Waimea Canyon on Kauai, we need say no more).
 She said, “we wanted to get the operators together to do a number of things to promote responsible helicopter flying in Hawaii and advance new initiatives.”
 Included in the association’s plan is a state-wide aviation weather cam network.

 According to HHA, since 2008 our state has had the most regulated air tour environment in the US, with the addition of rules that mandate a 1,500-foot minimum altitude requirement.

-Does the recent crash impact your decision to take a Hawaii helicopter tour?
+Does these incidents impact your decision to take Hawaii helicopter tours?

 We know that helicopter tours are a most popular Hawaii activity that many visitors enjoy safely.
-That’s something we can relate to completely.
+Until this morning, we had guests who were thinking of takine one.
+These concerns are something we can relate to completely.
 Some time ago we had the opportunity to fly in a small float plane over a glacial lake.
 After researching, we found that the same type plane from the same tour company had not long before crashed at the very same location.
 Taking our chances, and, with jittery nerves, we jumped on.
 It was an incredible and unforgettable flight.

-Beat of Hawaii photo near Kailua, site of the most recent crash.
+Beat of Hawaii photo near Na Pali Kauai, site of the most recent incident.